 A Restful Mountain Tavern

-After a thirst quenching swig from our water bottles, we continued hiking along an old stone wall that looked as if it once guided Roman legions through this corner of South Tyrol.
-Below us we spotted a few sheep carelessly nibbling on grass above a berry orchard.
+After a thirst-quenching swig from our water bottles, we continued hiking along an old stone wall that looked as if it once guided Roman legions through this corner of South Tyrol.
+Below us, we spotted a few sheep carelessly nibbling on the grass above a berry orchard.

 Within 20 minutes we came to Innerperskoler Hof — a farm and Buschenschank first mentioned in 1267.
 We could not ignore our hunger any longer so we slid into at a table on its terrace facing the Rosengarten.